 |Maximum Power||89bhp @ 6,000rpm|

 |Maximum Torque||200Nm @ 1,750rpm|

-Based on the Jazz platform, the Honda WR-V will be the first sub-compact SUV from Honda Cars India.
-Besides the platform, it will also share its engine options with its hatchback sibling.
+Based on the Jazz platform, the Honda WR-V is the first sub-compact SUV/crossover from Honda Cars India.
+Besides the platform, it also share its engine options with its hatchback sibling.